LionsPhil/typescript-service-container-template/README.md

 # License and errata
 This stuff is public domain.
 Go nuts, build whatever.
 It's mostly cribbed together bits of examples and documentation from the wider web anyway.

+**You probably want to replace `LICENSE`,** unless you plan to also public domain whatever you're building.

 If you think the template could set better precendents, the most convincing argument is a pull request with a good commit message.
 A few starters: